Linezed/terminal/CONTRIBUTING.md

 3. **Code Reviews**: All pull requests will be reviewed by the maintainers.
 Please be patient while we review your changes.
 We may request changes or provide feedback to help improve your contribution
 4. **Coding Standards**: Please follow the existing coding style and conventions used in the project.
 This includes using meaningful variable names, writing clear and concise comments, and adhering to the project's formatting guidelines.

+Additionally, you must push all changes to the `dev` branch, never the `master` branch directly.
+We push changes to the `master` branch only when releasing a new version.

 ---

 ### Code Style